-Our compensation committee considers the Company's performance when determining the size of annual equity incentive awards and the annual bonus payouts for named executive officers and no amounts are guaranteed.
-In order to reinforce our commitment to align executive pay with the Company's performance and the interests of our stockholders for near- and long-term performance, our compensation committee determined in 2017 that in addition to reducing the amounts of certain cash bonuses payable for 2016 performance, it would also reduce the aggregate grant date value of each named executive officer's annual grant and introduce performance-based restricted stock unit awards following the decline in our stock price that occurred in late September 2016, as further described below.
+Our compensation committee considers the Company's performance when determining the size of annual equity incentive awards and the annual cash bonus payouts for named executive officers and no amounts are guaranteed.
+Specifically, when making compensation decisions for 2019, our compensation committee took into account that, notwithstanding our meaningful accomplishments in 2018, our stock price declined in 2018 and in order to reinforce our commitment to align executive pay with the Company's performance and the interests of our stockholders for near- and long-term performance, our compensation committee determined that it would not increase the percentage of each named executive officer's target bonus opportunity payable for 2019 performance, other than in the case of Mr. Halstead in recognition of his promotion from the senior vice president level to the executive vice president level effective January 1, 2019.
+In addition, our compensation committee determined that it would only modestly increase the aggregate grant date value of each named executive officer's 2019 annual equity grant by an average of approximately 2.2%.

-Target total compensation for 2017, as shown below, reflects annual base salary paid, annual target performance bonus and the grant date fair value of equity awards granted during the year as reported in the Summary Compensation Table.
+A significant portion of target compensation for our CEO and other named executive offices is structured in the form of "at-risk" compensation, consisting of annual performance bonus and equity incentive awards, with the performance bonus payouts dependent upon our Company's performance.
+This aligns our executives' interests with those of our stockholders for near- and long-term performance.
+Target total compensation for 2019, as shown below, reflects annual base salary paid, annual target performance bonus and the grant date fair value of equity awards granted during the year as reported in the Summary Compensation Table.